 Thank You for Your Service

 Few resume items command instant respect like the word "veteran."
 At Rice Business, this respect translates to a major investment in attracting military veterans as students.
-The most concrete evidence: our participation at the highest level possible in a provision of the Post-9/11 GI Bill called the Yellow Ribbon Program that can help veterans earn a Rice MBA at a very low cost.
+The most concrete evidence: our participation in the Yellow Ribbon Program at the highest level possible for all our MBA programs.
+This means veterans in our programs who meet the length of service requirement are able to obtain funding for up to 100 percent of tuition and fees, a monthly housing allowance, and an annual book stipend.

 Casey Sherrod, Full-Time MBA '21, embodies these traits.
 "I decided to pursue my MBA because I want to bring the knowledge and skills I attain in business school to the fight as a strategic leader in the Army," she said.
 "My goal is to ultimately retire from the Army and return to Houston as a leader in the business community."